SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

     -ContainerTypeID <Identifier>
     -discoverabilityDisabled $False
 ```
-In this way, your files will be integrated into the Microsoft file environment, participating in intelligent file discovery and Copilot experiences.
+In this way, your files will be integrated into the Microsoft365 environment, participating in intelligent file discovery and Copilot experiences.

 Note the following:

 1. If you modify the settings after creating some content, it may take up to 30 days for these changes to achieve full consistency across all consuming tenants.
-2. To enable the sharing user experience for your content in Office.com additional application permissions **must** be added at the time of the container type registration process.
+2. To enable the sharing user experience for your content in Office.com, additional application permissions **must** be added at the time of the container type registration process.
 To add more permission to enable sharing dialog, refer to the following code:

 ```http
 PUT /storageContainerTypes/{containerTypeId}/applicationPermissions